 3 cups (12 oz) shredded Mexican cheese blend, divided (I used 2 bags (Monterey Jack & the Taco blend, so about 4 cups).

-In a large skillet, cook the onions under they are just tender, Add the beef, and garlic and cook over medium heat until meat is no longer pink; drain.
-Stir in salsa, beans, enchilada sauce, chilies, taco seasoning, and pepper; heat through.
+In a large skillet, cook the onions under they are just tender, Add the beef and cook over medium heat until meat is no longer pink, add the garlic and cook for a few minutes; drain.
+Stir in salsa, beans, enchilada sauce, chilies, taco seasoning, and heat through.

-Spread 1 cup of the mixture into a greased 9×13 baking pan.
-Layer with 2 tortillas, 1 cup of cheese and a 1/3 of the meat mixture.
+Spray a 9×13-baking pan with cooking spray.
+Layer with 2 tortillas (I trimmed my tortillas with kitchen shears to fit), 1/3 of cheese and a 1/3 of the meat mixture.
 Repeat with 2 more layers.
 You should end up with the meat mixture on top.
 I had about a ½ cup of cheese left so I sprinkled that on top before it went into the oven.
-Spray a piece of aluminum foil with cooking spray (we don’t want cheese sticking to the foil now do we?) cover tightly and bake for 30 minutes at 375.
-I uncovered it after about 25 minutes into the baking time so the cheese would get nice and bubbly.
-That took about another 10 minutes.
+Spray a piece of aluminum foil with cooking spray (we don’t want cheese sticking to the foil now do we?) cover tightly and bake for 20 -25 minutes at 375.
+Uncovered and bake for an additional 5 minutes so the cheese gets nice and bubbly.
 Once it’s out of the oven you need to let it sit for 10 minutes before you cut into this bad boy or you will have a cheesy mess.
-You can use this time to sprinkle your crushed tortilla chips on top.
-I served this with some sliced avocado and some sour cream with chives.
-So good!